 Digitizing paper documents also obviates the need for physical storage space or file organization.
 Unlike boxes of paper discovery, which are susceptible to damage or destruction through fire, flooding, or natural disasters, OCR allows discoverable information to be extracted as text and electronically stored.
 This eliminates the risk of misplacing a specific piece of paper or wasting time locating a particular document.

-Of course, OCR has its shortcomings.
+Of course, OCR has its shortcomings for physical documents.
 Despite considerable advances, it is still not 100 percent accurate, which can lead to misspelled words and missed search terms.
-It also may not work well on faded or damaged documents where portions of letters are smudged or obscured.
 Nonetheless, OCR may eventually render paper-based discovery entirely obsolete, as what remains on paper can be rapidly ingested for processing as ediscovery.
+And for imaged documents, optical character recognition offers the ability to review tifs and pdfs as easily as other types of ESI.

 OCR or optical character recognition is a technology that can identify letters, numbers, and other characters, converting images or scanned paper documents into searchable electronic text.